 Invent2Prevent is an innovative, experiential learning program that challenges high school and college students to create and implement their own dynamic products, tools, or initiatives to address acts of targeted violence, hate or terrorism in their specific communities.
-Teams compete at the high school and collegiate levels for awards of $5,000 for first place; $3,000 for second place; and $1,000 for third place.
+Teams compete at the high school level for awards of $5,000 for first place; $3,000 for second place; and $1,000 for third place.
 Teams compete at the college level for awards of $10,000 for first place; $5,000 for second place; and $3,000 for third place.
-Top-place collegiate-level finishers also have the option to enter into a one-year sustainment program.
+Top-place collegiate-level finishers also have the option to enter a one-year sustainment program.

-The 22 universities fielding teams for the fall 2022 semester are:
+The 24 universities fielding teams for the spring 2023 semester are:

 American University ● Boise State University ● Brigham Young University ● Embry Riddle Aeronautical University ● Fayetteville State University ● George Washington University ● Indiana University South Bend ● Johns Hopkins University ● Missouri State University ● Morgan State University ● Southern University and Agricultural & Mechanical College ● Southern University Law Center ● Stevenson University ● Texas Christina University ● University of Akron ● University of Chicago ● University of Massachusetts Amherst ● University of North Dakota ● University of Rhode Island ● University of Southern California ● Virginia State University ● Wright State University ● Xavier University of Louisiana ●